LezWatch/lwtv-plugin/readme.md

 ## Development

 Update code like you normally would.
 If you don't want to push it anywhere, make a local branch.
-Always remember, merge to **development** first.
+Always remember, merge to **development** first and check on the (private) dev server.
 If that works, do a pull request from development to **master** to automatically update.

 ### Libraries